openssl_csr_new

 extra_attributes

-extra_attributes is used to specify additional configuration options for the CSR.
-Both distinguished_names and extra_attributes are associative arrays, whose keys are converted to OIDs and applied to the relevant part of the request.
+extra_attributes is used to specify additional attributes for the CSR.
+It is an associative arrays where the keys are converted to OIDs and applied as CSR attributes.

 Значення, що повертаються